janstenpickle/extruder/docs/src/main/tut/extending.md

 object WithURL extends WithURL
 ```

-This is a fairly verbose implementation which repeats some of the abstracted functionality found in `PrimitiveDecoders` and `PrimitiveEncoders`, it must also be implemented for each configuration type.
+This is a fairly verbose implementation which repeats some of the abstracted functionality found in `PrimitiveDecoders` and `PrimitiveEncoders`, it must also be implemented for each data type.

-This functionality can be implemented more simply and so that it works for all configuration backends which implement the `PrimitiveDecoders` and `PrimitiveEncoders` traits:
+This functionality can be implemented more simply and so that it works for all backends which implement the `PrimitiveDecoders` and `PrimitiveEncoders` traits:

 ```tut:silent
 import cats.syntax.either._